JetFree/OlxBot/README.md

 # OlxBot

-Telegram bot that polling url every N seconds and parse ads on Olx.pl resource.
+Telegram bot that polling url every N seconds and parse new added ads on Olx.pl resource.
 After finding new ads it send it to telegram chat with photos.